-The McCarthy Honors Residential College is the visual center of the new USC Village complex, with a Gothic-style clock tower that spires 145 feet into the air.
-The distinctive collegiate-style architecture is a nod to the university's traditions, while its modern facilities and residential accommodations are a physical manifestation of USC's commitment to education in the 21st century.
+The McCarthy Honors Residential College is the visual center of the USC Village complex, with a Gothic-style clock tower that spires 145 feet into the air.
+The distinctive collegiate-motif architecture is a nod to the university's traditions, while its modern facilities and residential accommodations are a physical manifestation of USC's commitment to education in the 21st century.

 Features & Amenities

-All of the suites are air-conditioned and feature new, stylish furniture.
+All of the suites are air-conditioned and feature modern, stylish furniture.
 Suite-style living provides the residents with private bathrooms rather than large community bathrooms.
 Along with over 30 residential suites, each floor has multiple lounges and study rooms and a laundry room.
 Two spacious landscaped courtyards, one on the ground level and the other on the first residential floor, are appointed with luxury outdoor furniture.

-Parking for Village residents is available in the new Shrine Structure located about a block and a half east on Jefferson Blvd.
+Parking for Village residents is available in the Shrine Structure located about a block and a half east on Jefferson Blvd.

 The McCarthy Honors College is a unique living and learning environment for freshman honors students holding either the Mork Family, Stamps Leadership, Trustee or Presidential scholarships.
 The residential college experience is promoted by the two residential faculty members and an extensive Residential Education staff, who live along side students and coordinate weekly themed dinners at the dining hall featuring presentations from USC faculty and administrators as well as visiting scholars.